“Take me to the magic of the moment

 Truth is not determined by the opinion of a majority.

-Democracy can be as misunderstood as Lindsey Lohan, and as prone to addiction.
+Democracy can be as misunderstood.
 We use it as a blanket description of what America stands for and the freedom we embrace, but it’s actually only a component of the Republic for which we stand.
 The concept of freedom set forth contends that Inalienable Rights extend equally to even the quietest among us, the smallest voice, the minority, as well as the majority.

 So what’s this have to do with the Arizona Immigration Law and what appears to be a majority opinion in favor of it?